-- The class teacher may suggest ways you can support your child at home.
-This is in addition to home learning advice which is provided each half term and information meetings on helping your child with reading or maths. - You may be given specific advice to support your child's learning further during Review meetings which are held to discuss progress and to set new targets for learning

-- Mrs Ball, the SENDCO, or Mrs Core may meet with you to discuss how to support your child with strategies to use if there are difficulties with your child's behaviour or if they need additional support to improve their emotional health or well-being. - If your child meets criteria and outside agencies or the Educational Psychologist have been involved, suggestions and programmes of study are normally provided that can be used at home.
+- The class teacher may suggest ways of how you can support your child at home.
+This is in addition to home learning advice which is provided each half term and information meetings on helping your child with reading or maths. - You may be given specific advice to support your child's learning further during Review meetings which are held to discuss progress and to set new targets for learning - Miss Sharp, the SENDCo, or Mrs Core may meet with you to discuss how to support your child with strategies to use if there are difficulties with your child's behaviour or if they need additional support to improve their emotional health or well-being.
+This could include signposting you to a member of the Primary Behaviour Support Service or Primary Jigsaw to offer more specialist advice. - If your child meets criteria and outside agencies or the Educational Psychologist have been involved, suggestions and programmes of study are normally provided that can be used at home.